7 Best Things To Do in Singapore 7 Best Things To Do in Singapore

 2. Walk down Haji Lane

 One of the most creative areas in the whole of Singapore is in and around Haji Lane.
-Haji Lane is full of hipster clothing, souvenir, and coffee shops that attracts tourists and young people as a cool area to hang out.
+Haji Lane is full of hipster clothing, souvenir, and coffee shops that attract tourists and young people as a cool area to hang out.

 No time to read now?